 Additionally, project feature PF-TRA-02 would provide a right-turn overlap phase for the eastbound approach at the intersection of the US 101 northbound off-/on-ramps/ South Airport Boulevard (intersection #10) to facilitate the efficient movement of right-turning vehicles from the US 101 northbound off-ramp.
 This phase would overlap with the northbound left-turn movement, thereby using the northbound left turn's green time as well.
 The City will be responsible to evaluate and be responsible for the signal timing, and a No U-Turn sign for the northbound approach needs to be installed by the City with this overlap.

 2.2.9 Visual/Aesthetics

-The National Environmental Policy Act (NEPA) of 1969, as amended, establishes that the federal government use all practicable means to ensure all Americans safe, healthful, productive, and aesthetically (emphasis added) and culturally pleasing surroundings (42 United States Code [USC] 4331[b][2).
+NEPA, as amended, establishes that the federal government use all practicable means to ensure all Americans safe, healthful, productive, and aesthetically (emphasis added) and culturally pleasing surroundings (42 United States Code [USC] 4331[b][2).
 To further emphasize this point, FHWA, in its implementation of NEPA (23 USC 109[h]), directs that final decisions on projects are to be made in the best overall public interest taking into account adverse environmental impacts, including among others, the destruction or disruption of aesthetic values.

-The California Environmental Quality Act (CEQA) establishes that it is the policy of the state to take all action necessary to provide the people of the state "with...enjoyment of aesthetic, natural, scenic and historic environmental qualities" (CA Public Resources Code [PRC] Section 21001[b]).
+CEQA establishes that it is the policy of the state to take all action necessary to provide the people of the state "with...enjoyment of aesthetic, natural, scenic and historic environmental qualities" (CA Public Resources Code [PRC] Section 21001[b]).